Have you caused an uproar with your scandalous marketing? If so, will aggressively defending it yield dividends?

 Yes, there is a right and wrong choice.

-The brand Protein World, which no one had ever heard of before April 2015, came out with, frankly, a fairly innocuous advertisement featuring a standard bikini model, asking the viewers if they are “bikini ready.”
+The brand Protein World, which had never been heard of before April 2015, released a fairly innocuous advertisement featuring a standard bikini model, asking viewers if they were “bikini ready.”
 Now, we would have thought that the vast majority of people wouldn’t give the ad a second thought.
 And they didn’t.
-However, a small but extremely vocal minority declared that they were profoundly offended by the blatant “body shaming” and went on a campaign to get the ads removed.
-Now, in response to the backlash, Protein World went with defense strategy option 3 – antagonize critics at every possible turn.
+However, a small but highly vocal minority declared that they were profoundly offended by the blatant “body shaming” and went on a campaign to get the ads removed.
+Now, in response to the backlash, Protein World opted for defense strategy option 3 – antagonizing critics at every possible turn.
 It might have gained them some notoriety and sales for the time being, but is this strategy sustainable?

 However knee-jerk the public might have found the protestors’ response to be, Protein World didn’t exactly come out smelling like roses.
 It’s one thing to say that they stand by their ad and that it accurately represents what the brand is about.
-It’s another to blatantly sneer at the public, and start bullying detractors.
+It’s one thing to sneer at the public and start bullying detractors blatantly.
 It makes the company seem infantile.

 No such thing as bad publicity?